Edgio/Edge-Functions-Examples/README.md

 logged into Edgio CLI which can be done via `npm run edgio login` and following the instructions.
-This project deploys to `edge-functions-sandbox` team, you must be a member of that team to deploy or you can change the team parameter in `edgio.config.js` file but the Edge Functions must be enabled for your team, which can be done by contacting your account manager at Edgio and signing up for the  Edgio Functions beta.
+This project deploys to `edge-functions-sandbox` team, you must be a member of that team to deploy or you can change the team parameter in `edgio.config.js` file but the Edge Functions must be enabled for your team, which can be done by contacting your account manager at Edgio and signing up for the  Edge Functions beta.

 ## Known Issues and Limitations